SwapChef

 Show ratios in:

-Use Butter when you need it for any margarine recipe, baking, biscuits.
-Use Ghee when you need it for baking, high-heat cooking, sautéing.
+Butter is listed for any margarine recipe, baking, biscuits and cookies.
+Ghee is listed for baking, high-heat cooking and sautéing.

 🧈